apache/nuttx/configs/teensy-3.x/README.txt

   MK30DX256VLH7 chip (now NXP).
 The MK30DX256VLH7 is a 64-pin Cortex-M4
   running at 72MHz.
 It has 256KiB of program FLASH memory and 64KiB of SRAM.
 For more information about the Teensy 3.1, see

     https://www.pjrc.com/teensy/teensy31.html
     https://www.pjrc.com/store/teensy31.html

+  This board configuration can also be used with the older Teensy-3.0.
+The Teensy-3.0 has the same schematic (although some pins are not used on the Teensy-3.0).  the primary difference is that the Teensy 3.0 has a MK30DX128VLH5 with slightly less capability.

 Contents
 ========